kcmw3e/rirekisho/src/contact.typ

   )
 }

-// Turn a section of contacts into content.
+// Create a section of multiple contact entries (created from `contact` or the
+// other common "sub-types" (e.g. `phone`, `email`, etc.).
 //
-// The contact entries are simply formatted into a grid with as many columns as
-// specified in `columns`.
-If `columns` is `none`, the number of contact entries
+// When inserted into the document, the contact entries are inserted in the
-// provided is used instead (i.e. just a single row).
+// order they were given, with the separator specified in `contact-separator`
+// between them (except at line breaks, where no separator is used).
-#let show-contact-section(contacts, columns: none) = {
+#let contact-section(..contacts) = {
+  return section(
+    none,
+    none,
+    show-section: (contacts) => {
       let contacts = contacts.named-items.values() + contacts.unnamed-items

       let body = join-with-linebreaks(
         contacts.map(show-contact),
         separator: context contact-separator.get(),
       )
       align(center, debug-block(body))
-}

-// Create a section of multiple contact entries (created from `contact` or the
-// other common "sub-types" (e.g. `phone`, `email`, etc.).
-#let contact-section(..contacts) = {
-  return section(
-    none,
-    none,
-    show-section: show-contact-section,
+    },
     ..contacts,
   )
 }